prasoonmhwr/Git-Introduction/README.md

 Before merging lets take a look at one more command `git diff master feature_branch`, this command will show the difference between the two branches, it is a good practise to see the difference before merging as it can prevent from any possbile conflicts.

-Lets merge now, so for merging we need to keep one thing in mind that we should be pointing to the branch in which we want to merge our ohter branch.
+Lets merge now, so for merging we need to keep one thing in mind that we should be pointing to the branch in which we want to merge our other branch.
 For example if we want to merge __feature_branch__ into __master__ than we first need to checkout to master and then type:

 `git merge feature_branch`